 Isaiah Santistevan works on the `near-far connection’: understanding the role of nearby dwarf galaxies during the epoch of reionization, including how we can infer the contribution of low-mass galaxies to the UV luminosity function across cosmic time.
 Isaiah also is interested in developing new models, using our cosmological simulations, to infer the full orbital histories of all of the dwarf galaxies in the Local Group.

 Matt Bellardini works on the formation of the disk of the Milky Way, including stellar and gas dynamics, thin+thick disk formation, and how to use stellar ages and abundances to reconstruct the formation history of the Milky Way via ‘galactic archaeology’.

 Sierra Chapman is an undergraduate student majoring in physics.
 Her research focuses on predictions for the population of dark-matter subhalos in the halo of the Milky Way, including encounter rates of subhalos with the Milky Way’s disk and stellar streams.

 Theodore is our group’s Chief Morale Officer.
-He earned his Pretty hairy Dog (Ph.D.) degree at Caltech in 2015 (advisor: JoAnn Boyd) and also pursued a postdog fellowship at Carnegie Observatories.
-As you can see above, he basically runs our group.
+He joined our group after a short stay at LA county’s Baldwin Park Animal Care Center.
+Deciding that astrophysics might be more interesting than squirrel chasing, he earned his Pretty hairy Dog (Ph.D.) degree at Caltech (advised by JoAnn Boyd).
+He then pursued a postdog fellowship at Carnegie Observatories.
+As you can see, he effectively runs our group.